Ever considered teeth whitening in Singapore, especially after seeing before/after pictures when someone's teeth magically turns whiter in 15 minutes?

 Complications that arise from ill-preparation can be very unpleasant - this includes:

 - Chemical burns to soft tissue like your gums and lips

 - Bleaching of your pulp tissue

 Don’t get me wrong now!
 The most expensive teeth whitening treatment may not always be the best, but it's important to choose wisely and not let cost and/or convenience be your only guiding factors.

-This wraps up the top 6 tooth whitening myths I’ve come across while practicing in Singapore.
+This wraps up the top six myths about tooth whitening that I've come across while practicing in Singapore.